top of page

 1236px-Royal_Coat_of_Arms_of_Hawaii.svg.

-Since the illegal overthrow of our Hawaiian Monarchy in 1893, existence and visibility of this royal family remained constant, consistent, and obvious, continued royal prerogatives, using royal titles, recognizing worthy individuals with knighthoods and other decorations and honors.
-Confirms continuity and that this Royal Family of Hawaiʻi never relinquished their royal status, and has been active members of the international community as the rightful heirs to the former Hawaiian de facto throne for over 100 years, thus clearly continued to preserve sovereignty required and protected under International law.
+Since the illegal overthrow of our Hawaiian Monarchy in 1893, existence and visibility of this royal family remained constant, consistent, and obvious, continued protests, royal prerogatives, fons honorum, using royal titles, continuation of knighthood, decorations and honors, which confirms continuity and that this Royal Family of Hawaiʻi never relinquished their royal status.
+Like most non-ruling royal houses, this Royal House of Hawaii has been active members of the international community as the rightful heirs to the former Hawaiian de facto throne for over 100 years, thus has clearly continued to preserve the royal house and sovereignty by prescription and protected under International law by the Grace of God.

 -Keouanui is the father of H.M.
 Kamehameha I who founded the Hawaiian Kingdom under his absolute rule, his first son, H.M.
 King Kamehameha II succeeded him, followed by his third son, H.M.
 King Kamehameha III who had established the Constitutional Monarchy.